What Is The Best Internal Temp For Brisket?

 Why Should We Smoke Brisket To Break Down Connective Tissue?

 Connective tissue, which is mostly collagen, will not break down properly if it’s cooked too hot and too fast.
 The collagen will tighten up, making the meat tough.
-When smoking a brisket, you want to go low and slow to give the connective tissue enough time and enough heat to break down and render, resulting in tender meat.
+When smoking a brisket, you want to use a low and slow cooking process to give it enough time and enough heat to break down and render, resulting in tender meat.

 Also, smoke makes meat taste better.
 So smoke more meat, not that I need to tell you that if you’re reading this site.

-Connective tissue won’t break down completely until the brisket reaches an internal temperature of 200°F. So why is 190°F okay?
-The internal temp of the brisket will continue to rise even after you pull it from the smoker, somewhere between 5-10°F. So that thermal carryover even after pulling the brisket off the smoker can render that connective tissue fully.
+Everything inside of the brisket that makes it a tough piece of meat won’t break down completely until the brisket reaches an internal temperature of 200°F. So why is 190°F okay?
+The internal temperature of the brisket will continue to rise even after you pull it from the smoker, somewhere between 5-10°F. So that thermal carryover even after pulling the brisket off the smoker can render fully.

-Because of this connective tissue we smoke it low and for a long time.
+Because we need to break down all this internal tissue and the internal fat, we smoke it low and for a long time.

 What Happens If We Undercook Brisket?

 If we smoke our brisket until it’s technically safe to eat by USDA standards but not to the range we’ve discussed, then the brisket will be chewy and tough to eat.
-The connective tissue will still be present to some degree.
+All the tough internal tissue and fat will still be present.
 While you will still have the smoky flavor, the brisket won’t be tender.

 What Happens If We Overcook Brisket?